 Early Season Potatoes

 Early season potatoes reach maturity within 75 to 90 days.
 One example of a tuber ideally suited for early season planting is the Irish Cobbler, an irregularly shaped variety with light brown skin.

-You may also opt for the Norland, which is a red-skinned potato that is resistant to scab.
+You may also opt for the Norland, a red-skinned potato that is resistant to scab.
 Choose northern-grown seed potatoes for best results when planting in the early season, and of course, certified disease-free.

 A hugely popular variety, the Yukon Gold is one of the trendiest yellow-fleshed varieties and has a moist, almost buttery flavor and texture.
 Yukon Golds have large, evenly sized and shaped tubers and produce not only a great early season harvest but the smaller plant size allows for closer spacing.

 There are a plethora of mid-season potato types which mature between 95-110 days.
 The aforementioned Russet Burbank is an example of just such a variety and is ready for harvest after about 95 days.